Undergraduate Course: Machine Learning Practical (INFR11132)

 This 20 credit course replaces INFR11119 Machine Learning Practical (10 credits).

-The course will cover practical aspects of machine learning, and will focus on practical and experimental issues for a particular topic.
-Example topics on which the course could focus include:
+The course covers practical aspects of machine learning, and will focus on practical and experimental issues in deep learning and neural networks.
+Topics that are covered include:

 * Feed-forward network architectures